-At St Mary's Catholic Infant and Junior Academies, we must provide Relationships Education to all pupils as per section 34 of the Children and Social work act 2017.
+At St John Fisher Catholic Primary School, we must provide Relationships Education to all pupils as per section 34 of the Children and Social work act 2017.

 In teaching Relationship and Sex Education, we must have regard to Catholic Education Service guidance issued by the Bishops Conference of England and Wales 2017.